Fallen-Breath/tweakermore/docs/document-en_us.md

     - Where's My Chat History (`wmch`)

+### clientEntityTargetingSelectAll

+Make the following client-side entity targeting stuffs being able to select all types of entities:

+1. F3 + I entity data querying

+2. Client-side command suggestion with target entity UUID

+3. Mouse middle-click item picking.
+Supports picking items, xp orbs and falling blocks

+Example use cases:

+1. Get a /summon command for an item entity (F3 + I)

+2. Enter /kill and tab-suggested a projectile entity (UUID suggestion)

+3. Pick the item stack from the item entity to your inventory (pick entity)

+Notes: In vanilla, client can only select collide-able and non-spectator entities

+- Category: MC Tweaks
+- Type: hotkey togglable boolean (Generic)
+- Default value: *no hotkey*, `false`

 ### connectionSimulatedDelay

 Client network delay simulator.
 Enabled when the value is greater than 0